cyrildewit/eloquent-viewable/README.md

 #### Period class

-_Be aware that the following code is't valid PHP syntax!_
+_Be aware that the following code isn't valid PHP syntax!_

 ```php
 // Create a new Period instance.